AshayAswale/apptainer-definitions/README.md

 ```

 The first four variables should be valid git hashes (i.e. `32c42b0`) that can be checked out or set to `latest`.
 The fifth variable should be a valid GitHub org that has a Buzz repository (i.e. `buzz-lang` or `NESTLab`).
 The sixth variable should be set to either `Debug` or `Release`.
 The former enables more debuggable code at the expense of speed.

+### Python
+The python subdirectory contains definition files for Python versions.

+#### Python3
+The `python3.def` sets up a python environment with the latest download on 20.04 apt repositories.
+Pip is also configured within.

+#### Python3.10
+The `python3.10.def` sets up a specific python version by adding a ppa to apt.
+Pip is also configured within.